 50 The Hobbit Quotes With Page Numbers

 The Hobbit, by J.R.R.
-Tolkien, is about a hobbit named Bilbo Baggins who lives in a hole.
+Tolkien, is about a hobbit named Bilbo Baggins.

 Bilbo enjoys a peaceful life until a surprise visit by a wizard named Gandalf.